7 Ways to Kickstart Business Innovation

 - Stay on top of developments, technological and otherwise, in your industry.
 If you're not a member, join at least one professional or industry organization and participate in its meetings and events.

 - The Canadian government strongly supports SR&ED (Scientific Research and Experimental Development) and through the SR&ED tax credit program Canadian companies can get reimbursed for up to 41.5% of their expenses for qualifying projects.
 Ordinary small businesses can participate in this program, even sole proprietorships.
-So check out the requirements in How to Identify SR&ED-Eligible Projects and see how your small business might get involved.

 The Key to Innovation Success